 CD: I really want to share my story.
 It deals with prevalent issues people are faced with today.
 I want to let people know they are not alone.
 I am approaching all of it in an intimate way, bringing the reader on my journey with me.
 We stand side by side all the way, in good times and difficult times.
 I hope my experiences and realizations educate and inspire readers while they are on this journey with me.

-CD: When I was sick and going through my divorce in 2012, I started visioning to see where I wanted to go, and to see myself getting to that place.
+CD: When I was sick and going through my divorce in 2012, I learned future visioning, including the start of my vision board, to see where I wanted to go, and how I wanted to see my life unfold.
 That was a catalytic force.
 From there, I increased my visioning and added meditation.
-When I started practicing these, I stopped being afraid and started to get excited about the splendid life awaiting me.
+When I started practicing meditation, I turned fear into love and started to get excited about the splendid life awaiting me.

 WJ: If you were one of your readers — broken and not knowing what to do next — what advice would you give from your own experience?

-CD: My first answer might surprise some, but the absolutely top priority when you come out of something long-lasting and traumatic is to address your own health, physically and spiritually.
+CD: My first answer might surprise some, but the absolute top priority when you come out of something long-lasting and traumatic is to address your own health, physically and spiritually.
 They are equally important.
-If your whole world’s collapsing, you’re not sleeping, you’re overweight and also sick, that’s no place to start.
-What changes can you make immediately to change into a healthier you?
-Start the process – now.
+If your whole world’s collapsing, if you’re not sleeping, you’re overweight and also sick, that’s no place to start.
+In silence, learn to listen to your inner voice, pray, meditate, and love.

 WJ: How does your background in travel, food, fashion, art and fine jewelry figure into Mended & Splendid?
 What do you find these bring out in you, and other women, that motivate them to seek out their more beautiful, splendid and happy selves?